 Ford hasn’t shipped a vehicle from Genk since saying Oct.
 24 that the plant will shut for good in 2014, Mark Truby, another Ford of Europe spokesman, said by phone.
 Worker walkouts compounded the effects of scheduled suspensions in carmaking because of a shrinking European market, Schmitz said.
 The permanent shutdown is part of an effort to end losses in Europe that may exceed $1.5 billion a year in 2012 and 2013.

 The carmaker also plans to shut a van plant in Southampton, England, this year along with a stamping facility in Dagenham, on the outskirts of London.
-The measures will lead to the loss of 6,200 jobs, or 13 percent of Dearborn, Michigan-based Ford’s workforce (F) in Europe.
+The measures will lead to the loss of 6,200 jobs, or 13 percent of Dearborn, Michigan-based Ford’s workforce (F:US) in Europe.

 The agreement with Genk labor leaders was slated to allow Ford restart production Jan.
 9 and ramp up output to 1,000 vehicles a day at the factory, which builds the Mondeo mid-sized sedan and the S-Max and Galaxy minivans, according to unions.
 The accord outlines extra money paid to workers in exchange for Ford building and shipping vehicles, spokesman Truby said.